Amintore Fanfani: Second term as secretary

-In June 1973 Fanfani was elected secretary of the Christian Democracy for a second term, replacing his former protégé Arnaldo Forlani, who was now a supporter of centrist policies.
-As such, he led the campaign for the referendum on repealing the law allowing divorce, which was approved by the parliament in 1970.
+In June 1973 Fanfani was elected secretary of the DC for a second term, replacing his former protégé Arnaldo Forlani, who was now a supporter of centrist policies.
+As such, he led the campaign for the 1974 Italian divorce referendum on repealing the law allowing divorce, which was approved by Parliament in 1970.
 Those voting "yes" wanted to outlaw divorce as had been the case before the law came into effect, and those voting "no" wanted to retain the law and their newly gained right to divorce.
 The voting method caused significant confusion with many people not understanding that they had to vote "no" to be able to divorce or vote "yes" to outlaw divorce.

-The DC and the neo-fascist MSI intensely campaigned for a yes vote to abolish the law and make divorce illegal again.
-Their main themes were the safeguarding of the traditional nuclear family model and the Roman Catechism; while most left-wing political forces, including PCI and PSI, supported the "no" faction.
-Fanfani thought that a "no" victory could have given him the control of in his own party again; in fact other key figures like Moro, Rumor, Emilio Colombo and Francesco Cossiga, who believed in the defeat at the referendum, kept a low profile during the campaign.
+The DC and the neo-fascist MSI intensely campaigned for a "yes" vote to abolish the law and make divorce illegal again.
+Their main themes were the safeguarding of the traditional nuclear family model and the Roman Catechism, while most left-wing political forces, including PCI and PSI, supported the "no" faction.
+Fanfani thought that a "no" victory could have given him the control of in his own party again; in fact, other key figures like Moro, Rumor, Emilio Colombo, and Francesco Cossiga, who believed in the defeat at the referendum, kept a low profile during the campaign.

 Despite Fanfani's activism, the "no" front was defeated by margin of 59.3% to 40.7% on a voter turnout of 87.7%, thus allowing the divorce laws to remain in force.
 The soundly defeat in the divorce referendum forced his resignation as party secretary in July 1975.
-The new secretary of the party was Benigno Zaccagnini, a Christian leftist who was initially supported by Fanfani, but after his ideas of starting a cooperation with the Communist Party, Fanfani, Andreotti and Flaminio Piccoli, tried to forced Zaccagnini to resignation, but they failed.
+The new secretary of the party was Benigno Zaccagnini, a Christian leftist who was initially supported by Fanfani.
+After his ideas of starting a cooperation with the PCI, Fanfani, Andreotti, and Flaminio Piccoli tried to force Zaccagnini to resignation but failed.

-On 3 August 1975, Fanfani married his second wife, Maria Pia Vecchi (née Tavazzani), a widow and strong-willed woman engaged in multiple voluntary activities, nationally and internationally.

-On 5 July 1976, Fanfani was elected President of the Senate for a second term, a position that he held until 1 December 1982.
+On 3 August 1975, Fanfani married his second wife, Mariapia Vecchi (née Tavazzani), a widow and strong-willed woman engaged in multiple voluntary activities, nationally and internationally.
+On 5 July 1976, Fanfani was elected president of the Senate for a second term, a position that he held until 1 December 1982.
 In that new political phase he had to significantly reduce his ambitions of holding an active political role, acting like sober and low-profile statesman.
-Meanwhile, on 30 July 1976, Moro reached an agreement with the Communist leader, Enrico Berlinguer, to start a government composed only by Christian Democrats but with the abstention of the PCI.
-The cabinet, who was led by Andreotti, was nicknamed "Government of the non-no-confidence".
+On 30 July 1976, Moro reached an agreement with the PCI leader Enrico Berlinguer to start a government composed only by the DC but with the abstention of the PCI.
+The cabinet, who was led by Andreotti, was nicknamed "government of the non-no-confidence".